Hiring a Maryland Federal Criminal Lawyer

 A person’s attorney works for them.
 That means the ultimate decisions about going to trial or accepting a plea offer should always be the person’s decision.
 An attorney can offer advice and tell you whether something is a bad decision and recommend against it.
 However, the attorney must always honor your decision.
 If you want to take a plea and your attorney thinks it is a bad idea, even though you still want to take the plea, the attorney should accept the plea and interact with the prosecutor to make that happen for you.

 Your lawyer’s job is not to make decisions for you.
 Their job is to advise, counsel and give you all the available information.
-The attorney gives their expert and informed recommendation, but ultimately the decision is your decision to make.
+The attorney gives their informed recommendation, but ultimately the decision is your decision to make.
 You should have a lawyer that you can trust and with whom you have a comfortable relationship.
 You need to trust your attorney and advice because the person gives you confidential information.
 In a criminal case, your liberty is usually at stake.
 You are not just facing financial penalties, you could go to prison.
 An attorney’s job is to get the best possible outcome for you.
 That might be no prison time, short jail time, or a complete dismissal of the entire case.
 It could be an acquittal at a trial or a not guilty verdict.
 Consider hiring a Maryland federal criminal lawyer that could always have your best interests in mind when building your case.